LON - POS

 KAYAK’s top tips for finding a cheap flight from London to Port of Spain

-• Looking for a cheap flight from London to Port of Spain?
-25% of our users found flights on this route for £700 or less one-way and £684 or less round-trip.
+• Looking for a cheap flight from Port of Spain to London?
+25% of our users found flights on this route for £701 or less round-trip.

 • Looking to travel between London and Port of Spain?
 Discover the popular routes operated by leading airlines.
 For affordable options, consider KLM flights with stopovers in Amsterdam and Panama City.
 If you prefer a direct flight, British Airways offers a convenient option.
 Alternatively, Lufthansa operates flights via Houston George Bush Airport (IAH).